FrankJamison/MSSE-661-Web-Software-Development/Final Project/README.md

 The physical-stats.html page is the Physical Stat Generator and is for generating random character stats based on character race.
 This is also currently implemented in JavaScript, but I want to try and make this more integrated with the database.

 The final page will be for listing links to pre-generated characters.
 I haven't gotten this far yet as far as implementation with the database, but I have all of the 9th level characters generated.

+### Instructions

+This project uses MySQL, so you will need to set up a MySQL database called ancientwhitearmyvet.

+Next, you will need to add data to your database.

+Run the following script in MySQL Workbench or whereever you add data to your MySQL databases

+USE ancientwhitearmyvet;

+INSERT INTO characters (charName, charRace, charClass, charSubclass, charLevel, charFileName, charImageName, created_date) VALUES (
+'Bentirri Stoneeyes',
+'Gnome, Deep',
+'Artificer',
+'Alchemist',
+9,
+'Artificer 9 [Alchemist] - Bentirri Stoneeyes.pdf',
+'BentirriStoneeyes.jpg',
+CURRENT_TIMESTAMP()
+);

+INSERT INTO characters (charName, charRace, charClass, charSubclass, charLevel, charFileName, charImageName, created_date) VALUES (
+'Tinker',
+'Warforged',
+'Artificer',
+'Artillerist',
+9,
+'Artificer 9 [Artillerist] - Tinker.pdf',
+'Tinker.png',
+CURRENT_TIMESTAMP()
+);

+INSERT INTO characters (charName, charRace, charClass, charSubclass, charLevel, charFileName, charImageName, created_date) VALUES (
+'Aerenna Maedona',
+'Elf, Valenar High',
+'Artificer',
+'Battle Smith',
+9,
+'Artificer 9 [Battle Smith] - Aerenna Maedona.pdf',
+'AerennaMaedona.jpg',
+CURRENT_TIMESTAMP()
+);

+Next, in VSCode, open the Final Project folder in Explorer.

+Right-click on the Application folder and open it in the terminal.

+Split the terminal.

+In the second terminal window type the command

+CD ../web-server

+In each terminal window run the command

+npm start

+Go to http://localhost:4000 in your browser.

+Click on Register and register as a new user.

+Once registered, log in using your credentials.

+Explore the site functionality.

+Logout when done.